 Ponzi schemes are prone to the test of time and last for a very short period of time, usually for some months.
 Thus if a company endures years of developing its business, especially if operating in a new and innovative industry such as cryptocurrency and succeeds to establish itself instead of collapsing, it most likely isn’t a Ponzi scheme.
 Especially not a deliberate Ponzi scheme.

-However, naturally occurring Ponzi schemes that do not have a founder (owner) create a frenzy of expectations and tend to get longer to end in a huge crash, because the speculators investing in such a venture have an interest to keep the Ponzi running until they loose interest, take out their investment and move their money elsewhere.
+However, naturally occurring Ponzi schemes that do not have a founder (owner) create a frenzy of expectations and tend to get longer to end in a huge crash, because the speculators investing in such a venture have the interest to keep the Ponzi running until they lose interest, take out their investment and move their money elsewhere.

 An article in Investopedia adds: